This post is also available in: Svenska

 When the intestinal lining is gone, the ability to break down lactose in milk can also temporarily disappear.
 A child who suddenly becomes very lactose intolerant should therefore take blood samples for gluten intolerance.
 When children with gluten intolerance eats a gluten-free diet, the lactose intolerance disappears.

 Symptoms of gluten intolerance

-Blood tests for gluten intolerance
+Blood test for gluten intolerance

 There is a really good blood test that is used to detect gluten intolerance.
 The sample taken is transglutaminase antibodies.
-If you take this sample to a hospital laboratory, the answer is almost certain.
+If you take this sample to a hospital laboratory, the answer is very certain.